charlesmst/AuroraLily58ZMK/README.md

 Left side has niceview and left side currently has 35mm Cirque trackpad.

 ## Cirque Touchpad
-See cirque branch for code adapted from Mr-turing's repo to make the track work on ZMK: https://github.com/Mr-Turing/zmk-soflechoc
+See cirque branch for code adapted from Mr-turing's repo to make the trackpad work on ZMK: https://github.com/Mr-Turing/zmk-soflechoc

 As well as used badjeff's zmk base (branch: feat/pointers-move-scroll) and cirque input module: https://github.com/badjeff (See west.yml for all repo's used for building)